Rashied Davis

-Early years
+Early life

-Davis was born in Los Angeles, California and attended John F. Kennedy High School in Granada Hills, Los Angeles.
+Davis was born in Los Angeles, California, and attended John F. Kennedy High School in Granada Hills, Los Angeles.
 His father was murdered when Davis was only eight years old.
 Davis and his eight other siblings were raised by their mother and aunt.
 Unlike most other football players on the team, Davis had not played organized football prior to his sophomore year in high school.
 He did not start a single game in high school, and spent most of the time on the bench.

 He later attended West Los Angeles College, where he played football as wide receiver and defensive back for the college's team.
 He was the team's most productive player as a junior.
 He later finished his collegiate career at San Jose State.
 In 2004, Davis was a running backs coach at West Valley College in Saratoga, California.
 Davis earned his B.A. in sociology from San Jose State in 2006.

 Professional career

-San Jose SaberCats
+San Jose SaberCats (first stint)

 Davis signed with the San Jose SaberCats of the Arena Football League (AFL) in 2002 and played as a wide receiver and cornerback.
 Davis missed much of the SaberCats' 2002 ArenaBowl championship season due to injury and joined the team practice squad after recovery.
 Davis debuted professionally in 2003 with the SaberCats.
 His best years came in 2004 and 2005, in which Davis emerged as one of the team's most productive players, posting a team leading 1,785 all-purpose yards.
 In 2005, Davis scored 44 touchdowns and 264 points as a return specialist and wide receiver.
 He caught 100 passes for 1,420 yards and 30 touchdowns, which was a franchise record, and also scored eight rushing touchdowns.
 Davis's feats earned him recognition as the team's most valuable player and offensive player of the year.